jepetersohn/phase-3-guide/pre-phase-3-email.md

 The concepts presented here are not exhaustive, but typing along will help you establish important landmarks in the Rails ecosystem.

+We recommend you have this file open in a browser and that you follow the steps in a terminal window.
 Please "type along" &mdash; don't merely _read along_: get the knowledge about what to do in your fingers _as well as_ your brain.
 Also note the _process_ described in this document.
 It was written by an industry veteran with years of experience.
 In this document he shows you how professionals engage in _directed play_ to get their bearings.
 This skill can be applied to _any_ language and is the _key_ as to how experienced developers can learn so many languages to a basic level of proficiency quickly.

-Excelsior!
+## Intro To Rails Challenge (~ 10 hours)

+This is a challenge unlike others you have seen.
+It's an exploratory challenge.
+It is comprised of 13 branches that you are to visit.
+Each branch features a changed Readme.md to guide you in your exploration of Rails.  **You should be able to bounce the theories presented in this exercise off of the practical work you did in Cows on Rails**.
+As you explore each of the branches take notes: What are the key files?
+What is the assumption that's made here.

+* You **will not** be sumitting pull requests based on changes
+* This challenge forms the "required vocabulary" for our first week

+Please record and research any questions you might have.
+Come Monday we'll be jumping into the deep end of Rails

+## Bugs Clarifications Etc.

+Your instructor(s) is an e-mail addict and will see any emails that you send detailing "X doesn't work" or "Y isn't there" &mdash; even nights and weekends.
+Please pass them along if you have issues.
+Otherwise &mdash; excelsior!

-Your Phase III teachers
+-- Your Phase III teachers

 ----